 Small semicircle baskets are typically found on poles that are going to be used for racing, cross-country touring, or skate skiing.
 They work well on groomed (packed down) snow.
 This is probably where you will ski the most, as groomed trails can be the best for learning on and for getting out just for a quick go after work.

 Full circle, wider baskets are made for those that are looking to get into the backcountry and explore deeper powder.
 The large baskets help grab onto more snow and this is necessary if you want to move at all in powder.

-Now we know each and every part of the cross country ski pole, we need to figure out how to decide what’s right for who.
-If you’re an experienced skier, you may already know exactly what you want, but this information can be overwhelming for the beginners out there.
+Now we know every part of the cross country cross-country ski pole, we need to figure out how to decide what’s right for who.
+If you’re an experienced skier, you may already know exactly what you want, but this information can be overwhelming for beginners out there.

 What’s important to know about skate skiing poles is that they typically need to be a bit longer than classic poles.
 A good rule is to add 10 centimeters to your classic poles and you’ll be at the right size for skate skiing.

-Touring can take you into the backcountry where you will find powder that normal baskets won’t provide enough lift on.
-This is where you want the wide, full circle baskets that can distribute the force of the pole.
+Touring can take you into the backcountry where you will find a powder that normal baskets won’t provide enough lift on.
+This is where you want the wide, full-circle baskets that can distribute the force of the pole.
 It will help you drastically to get the most out of your pole.

 1. Swix Quantum 4 Cross Country Ski Poles - 2022 One Color, 1550